 A little to the north of the square is the attractive church of Christ Church with its square tower.
-At first glance it looks medieval but dates to 1791 on the site of Robert trollope’s earlie church of the 1660s.
-In the street opposite the church is the wondrous Keel Row bookstore selling used books.
+At first glance it looks medieval but dates to 1791 on the site of Robert Trollope’s earlier church of the 1660s.
+In the street opposite the church is the wondrous Keel Row Books, bookstore selling used books.

-The Royal Quays area of North Shields lies upstream along Tyne to the south of North Shields centre.
-So named in 1990 and developed from thereon, here the focus is mostly on leisure as the site of the Royal Quays Outlet Centre for retail, a hotel, a bowling centre, gym and the Wet and Wild Water Park.
-This area known as Coble Dene was once a mass of dockside railways and siding leading to the Albert Edward Dock of 1884.
+The Royal Quays area of North Shields lies upstream along the Tyne to the south of North Shields centre.
+So named in 1990 and developed from thereon, here the focus is mostly on leisure as it is the site of the Royal Quays Outlet Centre hosting shops, a hotel, a bowling centre, gym and the Wet and Wild Water Park.
+This area known as Coble Dene was once a mass of dockside railways and sidings leading to the Albert Edward Dock of 1884.

 Sea Port in Song